Saint Simon Characteristics

 Summary Characteristics of Saint Simon, the Zealot

 In some versions of the Bible (Amplified Bible), he is called Simon the Cananaean.

 In the King James Version and New King James Version, he is called Simon the Canaanite or Canaanite.
 In the English Standard Version, New American Standard Bible, New International Version, and New Living Translation, he is called Simon the Zealot.

 To confuse things further, Bible scholars argue over whether Simon was a member of the radical Zealot party or whether the term simply referred to his religious zeal.
 Those who take the former view think Jesus may have chosen Simon, a member of the tax-hating, Roman-hating Zealots, to counterbalance Matthew, a former tax collector, and employee of the Roman empire.

-Those scholars say such a move by Jesus would have shown that his kingdom reaches out to people in all walks of life.
+Those scholars say such a move by Jesus would have shown that his kingdom reaches out to people from all walks of life.